 Linguistic Changes in Foreign Policy Political Discourse

 The foreign policy of any nation has far-reaching consequences both domestically and abroad.
 Foreign policy encompasses the choices a nation makes in relation to entities outside the nation (Kaufman, 2010).
 Numerous studies have sought to elucidate the role of the executive (Crichlow, 2005; Dyson, 2008; Dyson & Preston, 2006) in creating policy and the attitudes of the public toward those policies (Cohrs & Moschner, 2002; McCleary, Nalls, & Williams, 2009; Sahar, 2010).
 Few studies, however, have examined the role of the legislature in shaping foreign policy.
-This dearth is unfortunate as the U.S. Congress has the power to declare war, limit the military engagement, and to control defense spending (Phelps & Boylan, 2002).
+This dearth is unfortunate, as the U.S. Congress has the power to declare war, limit the military engagement, and to control defense spending (Phelps & Boylan, 2002).
 Congress also reflects public opinion.
 Ansolabehere and Jones (2010) found that, generally, citizens have accurate perceptions of how their congressmen and women are voting and that approval of congressmen and women is influenced by how well their voting aligns with their constituencies’ preferences.
 Hence, the focus of this study will be on the U.S. Congress due to its importance in shaping policy.

 As it is difficult to conduct typical studies with politicians, the language they produce is often used to draw conclusions about their attitudes and behaviors in research.
 One problem with many of these studies is size of their sample.
-Due to the time-consuming nature of linguistic studies, small groups of texts, such as all the statements by one president or one year of congressional speeches, are typically used restricting the conclusions which can be drawn to one person or time period.
-Automatic content analysis, such a tabulation of word frequencies, would allow for much larger samples of language to be analyzed.
-However, the studies which make use of this procedure often examine only the topics or policies that politicians address.
-To expand the literature, the current study will focus on a more basic word analysis to explore more complex constructs such as honesty and aggression in language.
+Due to the time-consuming nature of linguistic studies, small groups of texts, such as all the statements by one president or one year of congressional speeches, are typically used; thus, restricting the conclusions which can be drawn to one person or time period.
+Automatic content analysis, such a tabulation of word frequencies, allows for much larger samples of language to be analyzed.
+However, studies that use this procedure often examine a limited set of topics or policies that politicians address.
+To expand the literature, the current study will use a type of word analysis to explore more complex constructs, such as honesty and aggression in language.
 In this study, I seek to use word frequency analysis to understand U.S. congressmen and women’s positions and attitudes toward U. S. foreign policy with Iraq, Iran, and North Korea.

 Language